bradcrc/color-lite-card/tutorial/Lesson-3-Lamp/ReadMe.md

 3. Paste and hit the new layer button to create a new layer of just the lamp area.

-4. that's nice, but lets clean it up a bit.
+4. That's nice, but lets clean it up a bit.

 5. Drag the pasted layer to the top.